wbamberg/idl-reference/docs/nsIXULTemplateQueryProcessor.md

 of the variable aVar would be 7, assuming the query processor considers
 the syntax '+2' to mean add two to the reference.

-@param aRuleNode rule to add the binding to
-@param aVar variable that will be bound
-@param aRef variable that holds reference value
-@param aExpr expression used to compute the value to assign

 #### Parameters ####